Pushpa Basnet: TEDx Kathmandu

 Basnet was a speaker at TEDx Kathmandu, in July 2012.

 ILGA Foundation Korea

-ILGA Foundation of South Korea awarded The Young ILGA Award to Basnet oin September 2012, at Seoul's Chung Conference Hall for her contribution in human services.
+ILGA Foundation of South Korea awarded The Young ILGA Award to Basnet in September 2012, at Seoul's Chung Conference Hall for her contribution in human services.
 Basnet is the only foreigner to receive the award which was established in the memory of Social worker ILGA Kim Yong-ki in 1989.

 CNN Superhero 2016

-During a special ceremony at the Shrine Auditorium, Pushpa Basnet was named a "CNN Superhero" in 2016 on the of the 10th anniversary of the CNN Heroes campaign.
+During a special ceremony at the Shrine Auditorium, Pushpa Basnet was named a "CNN Superhero" in 2016 on the 10th anniversary of the CNN Heroes campaign.